davidtkeane/kermit/README.md

     *   `kermit.gif`: The animated GIF of Kermit the Frog (the one displayed above!).

 2.  **Run the Script:**
+    A: Firstly, Install the dependencies in the requirements.txt file.

+    ```bash
+    pip install -r requirements.txt
+    ```
+    B: Now all you do is fun the Kermit script!

     ```bash
     python kermit.py
     ```